Email Leslie

 The lesson plans in this portion of my website are related to a number of instructional concepts presented in my undergraduate course on educational psychology -- ED381.
 They are also related to parent concepts from my graduate courses in curriculum, newer views of learning and teaching, models of teaching and learning, and creativity.

-Browsers can find appropriate links back to many related course concepts in annotations at the end of each plan.
-These plans have been generously donated by students from my sections of ED381 and are meant to be used as planning prototypes for my undergraduate and graduate students, or by other interested browsers.
+These plans have been generously donated by students from my sections of ED381 and were originally meant to be used as planning prototypes for my undergraduate and graduate students, or by other interested web browsers.
 If you use ideas presented in the plans, please give appropriate credit to the original writer.
-Each plan falls into one of the eight categories listed above.
+Each plan falls into one of the eight categories listed below.

-Combination Model - Plans using more than one of the above.
+Combination Model - Plans using more than one aspect of the 7 models of teaching listed below.

 Graffiti Model - Graffiti is a cooperative learning structure in which students are asked to give written responses to questions posed by the teacher.
 The graffiti model is an excellent way to check for understanding, to evaluate instruction, or to do an informal pre-assessment.
 See Details

-Holistic Learning Model - These plans reflect varied modalities and learning domains -- cognitive [thinking], affective [feeling], and psychomotor or physical [digital, haptic, tactile, kinesthetic].
+Holistic Learning Model - These plans reflect a melding of the varied modalities and learning domains -- cognitive [thinking], affective [feeling], and psychomotor or physical [digital, haptic, tactile, kinesthetic].

 Hunter Model - A highly structured format for plans devised using the classic, repetitive lesson model developed by the late Madeline Hunter.

 Jigsaw Model - Originally, the jigsaw concept was developed in the 1960's to facilitate racial integration as students were required to work collaboratively on projects.
 As an educational model it falls into the Social Family of methods.
-There are several variations of this model -- more samples will be forthcoming.
+There are several variations of this model.
 Link - to the 'Official" Jigsaw Site.

-Learning Styles Model - These plans are devised and written reflecting concepts developed by Kathleen Butler.
+Learning Styles Model - The are many developers of "learning styles" theories.
+The plans offered in this site were devised and written reflecting concepts developed by Kathleen Butler.
 Butler's work is based on learning style categorizations developed by Anthony Gregorc -- concrete sequential, abstract sequential, concrete random, and abstract random personality and learning styles.

 Problem Solving Model - These plans reflect general rules for developing skills used in solving problems.
 In this process the teacher develops a problem; carefully accesses skills needed to solve the problem; and creates conditions and/or parameters that act as guidelines for products or solutions.
 These same conditions and parameters also serve as evaluation and assessment criteria.